skillcadet/blog/_posts/2024-11-18-Starting-a-cluster.md

 ```

-Next, we'll follow the instructions to clone the kubeconfig information to our local user.
-Through various means for port forwarding that will be addressed in another post, you can also clone the kubeconfig to your local machine to have remote access to `kubectl`.
+Next, we'll follow the instructions to clone the kubeconfig information to our hosts nonroot user.
+Through various means for ssh port forwarding that will be addressed in another post, you can also clone the kubeconfig to your local machine to have remote access to `kubectl`.

 ```
 ubuntu@imaster00:~$ kubectl get nodes -o wide